OasisLMF/ODS_OpenExposureData/README.md

 &nbsp;

 ## License
-The content of ODS which covers the Open Exposure Data (OED) and Open Results Data (ORD) are licensed under the CC0 1.0 Universal license.
+The content of ODS including the documentation and the schema within both Open Exposure Data (OED) and Open Results Data (ORD) are licensed under the CC0 1.0 Universal license.
-Any code or MS SQL scripts to generate conversions or databases are licensed under BSD 3-clause license.
+Any code, MS SQL scripts or the development of tools are licensed under BSD 3-clause license.